-Hospital outcomes of interest include:
+Hospital-level outcomes of interest include:

 - Mortality rates

 - Complication rates

-- · Patterns of care
+- Patterns of care

 - Diffusion of technology

 - Trends toward specialization.

-These and other outcomes are of interest for the nation as a whole and for policy-relevant inpatient subgroups defined by geographic regions, patient demographics, hospital characteristics, physician characteristics, and pay sources.
+These and other outcomes are of interest for the nation as a whole and for policy-relevant inpatient subgroups defined by diagnoses and procedures, geographic region, patient demographics, hospital characteristics, and pay sources.

-This report describes the NIS sample and weights, summarizes the contents of the 2002 NIS, and discusses data analysis issues.
-The 2002 NIS includes data for calendar year 2002, while previous NIS releases covered 1988 through 2001.
+This report focuses on the NIS sample and weights, summarizes the contents of the 2003 NIS, and discusses data analysis issues.
+The 2003 NIS includes data for calendar year 2003, while previous NIS releases covered 1988 through 2002.
 This document highlights cumulative information for all previous years to provide a longitudinal view of the database.

 Table 1 displays the number of states, hospitals, and discharges in each year and reveals the increase in the number of participating states over time.
-The three new states in the 2002 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
-Note that one state that appeared in previous years of the NIS, Arizona, was unable to provide data to HCUP in time to be included in the 2002 NIS.
+The two additional states in the 2003 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
+Note that one state that appeared in previous years of the NIS, Maine, was unable to provide data for the 2003 NIS.